 The lack of sexual education is telling.
 In 2014, only 38.5% of young women and men aged 15-24 could correctly identify ways of preventing the sexual transmission of HIV and rejected major misconceptions about HIV transmission.20 Although the percentage of young men with this knowledge rose from 39.3% in 2011 to 42.3% in 2104, it fell among young women during this time, from 38.6% to 35.7%.21

 People who inject drugs (PWID) and HIV in Uganda

-In recent years the Ugandan government has displayed hesitancy in providing substantial financing for health services specifically for people who inject drugs.
-However, since The Global State of Harm report in 2014 estimated that HIV prevalence among PWID is 16.7% in Uganda, the government has pledged to prioritise innovative approaches to help this population.23 An earlier analysis from the World Bank suggests that access to antiretroviral treatment among people who inject drugs lag far behind other people living with HIV, especially so in low-income countries such as Uganda.17
+In recent years the Ugandan government has displayed hesitancy in providing substantial financing for health services for people who inject drugs.
+However, since The Global State of Harm report in 2014 estimated HIV prevalence among people who inject drugs at 16.7% in Uganda, the government has pledged to prioritise innovative approaches to help this population.23 An earlier analysis from the World Bank suggests that access to antiretroviral treatment among people who inject drugs lags far behind other people living with HIV, especially so in low-income countries such as Uganda.24

 HIV testing and counselling (HTC) in Uganda

-As a result of scaled-up HTC efforts, the proportion of adults aged 15-49 who have ever been tested for HIV and received their results increased from 12.7% in 2004/2005 to 65.8% in 2011 among women; and from 10.8% to 44.9% among men.19
+The proportion of women (ages 15-49) who have tested for HIV and received their results in the past 12 months increased from 47.7% in 2012 to 57.1% in 2014 and from 37.4% to 45.6% among men.27

 HIV prevention programmes in Uganda